juliansester/deep_model_free_pricing/README.md

 ## Usage
-The Folder ['Example 2.5'](https://github.com/juliansester/deep_model_free_pricing/tree/Example-2.5) contains the python notebook related to Example 2.5 and the trained neural network as *.h5-file.
+- The Folder ['Example 2.5'](https://github.com/juliansester/deep_model_free_pricing/tree/Example-2.5) contains the python notebook related to Example 2.5 and the trained neural network as *.h5-file.

-The Folder ['Example 2.6'](https://github.com/juliansester/deep_model_free_pricing/tree/Example-2.6)  contains the python notebook related to Example 2.6 and the trained neural network as *.h5-file.
+- The Folder ['Example 2.6'](https://github.com/juliansester/deep_model_free_pricing/tree/Example-2.6)  contains the python notebook related to Example 2.6 and the trained neural network as *.h5-file.

-The Folder ['Example 2.7'](https://github.com/juliansester/deep_model_free_pricing/tree/Example-2.7)  contains the python notebook related to Example 2.7 and the trained neural network as *.h5-file.
+- The Folder ['Example 2.7'](https://github.com/juliansester/deep_model_free_pricing/tree/Example-2.7)  contains the python notebook related to Example 2.7 and the trained neural network as *.h5-file.

-The Folder ['Examples MOT'](https://github.com/juliansester/deep_model_free_pricing/tree/Examples-MOT) contains the python notebook related to Example 3.5, Example 3.6, the files needed to create the samples (as *.py files) and the trained neural network as *.h5-file.
+- The Folder ['Examples MOT'](https://github.com/juliansester/deep_model_free_pricing/tree/Examples-MOT) contains the python notebook related to Example 3.5, Example 3.6, the files needed to create the samples (as *.py files) and the trained neural network as *.h5-file.

-The Folder['Functions'](https://github.com/juliansester/deep_model_free_pricing/tree/Functions) contains several useful functions.
+- The Folder ['Functions'](https://github.com/juliansester/deep_model_free_pricing/tree/Functions) contains several useful functions.

 ## License